Whitehaven Lifeboat Station

 Whitehaven Lifeboat Station was located in the harbour town of Whitehaven, sitting approximately 38 mi south-west of Carlisle, at nearly the most westerly point of Cumberland, Cumbria.

-A lifeboat was first stationed here in 1804.
-The station was transferred to the Royal National Lifeboat Institution (RNLI) in 1865.
+A lifeboat was first stationed at Whitehaven in 1804.
+The station was transferred to the management of the Royal National Lifeboat Institution (RNLI) in 1865.

 On 18 Dec 1924, Whitehaven Lifeboat Station was closed.

 History

 At a meeting of the Board of Trustees of the Town and Harbour of Whitehaven, on 30 September 1803, a decision was made to order for Whitehaven, the largest size of lifeboat available, from pioneering lifeboat builder Henry Greathead of South Shields.
 According to Greathead's documents, the 1½ ton (unnamed) boat for Whitehaven was a 12-oar 28-foot lifeboat, costing £149.

 After a 4-day trip overland from South Shields, the boat arrived in Whitehaven on 10 January 1804.

 It would be nearly 10 years until the boat was needed, when the vessel Brothers of Workington was washed ashore on 17 November 1813, at the entrance to the harbour.
 Even then, the lifeboat was not immediately available, its storage location at the time is unknown, and so the harbour boat with a crew of five, was first dispatched to the vessel.
 Sadly, one of those five crew, Thomas Farrell, was lost overboard.
 At a review following this incident by the harbour trustees in March 1814, a plan was made to provide a new lifeboat house on the New Quay.

 In July 1865, it would appear that the transfer of the provision of a lifeboat at Whitehaven, from the Trustees to the RNLI, was at the instigation of the RNLI.
 The RNLI had been approached by a Miss Leicester, of London, with an offer of £300 to fund a lifeboat specifically for Whitehaven.